 For an easy walk head to Bunmahon, where in the little park, you will find flagstones with little stories about the Geopark and things that have happened over time which are fun for kids to find and read.
-E.g. when the first four-legged animals emerged from the sea or when horses first appeared or when man began walking.
+For example, when the first four-legged animals emerged from the sea or when horses first appeared or when man began walking.

 Faithlegg Woods and Minaun Hill

-Whilst there are no marked walks, there plenty of trails through the woodland along old tracks which are easy to moderate.
-If you feel like a climb, then Cromwell’s Rock on Minaun Hill, located 200 metres from the main parking area, offers spectacular views.
+Whilst there are no marked walks, there are plenty of trails through the woodland along old tracks which are easy to moderate.
+If you feel like a climb, then Cromwell’s Rock on Minaun Hill, located 200m from the main parking area, offers spectacular views.